b1on1kkk/Create_an_Email/README.md

 ## Conclusion
-This project was not hard as I thought but it gave the experience working with Draft-js input field and its build in functionality.
+This project was not hard as I thought but it gave experience of working with Draft-js input field and its build in functionality.

 And finally here how all functionality looks like together: